Updated on 2024-10-18 GMT+08:00

 A security group is a collection of access control rules for ECSs that have the same security protection requirements and that are mutually trusted.
 After a security group is created, you can create various access rules for the security group, these rules will apply to all ECSs added to this security group.

 You can also customize a security group or use the default one.
 The system provides a default security group for you, which permits all outbound traffic and denies inbound traffic.
 ECSs in a security group are accessible to each other.
-For details about the default security group, see Default Security Group and Rules.
+For details about the default security group, see Default Security Groups and Rules.

 Security Group Rules